Arbol-Project/Arbol-dApp/README.md

 ## Web App

-The frontend is a mostly-React app bootstrapped with [Create Eth App](https://github.com/paulrberg/create-eth-app) and powered by [Netlify](https://www.netlify.com/).
-It is a work in progress and will contain interfaces for all deployed contracts.
-It is hosted at [arbol-dapp.xyz](https://www.arbol-dapp.xyz)
+The frontend is a Node app bootstrapped with [Create Eth App](https://github.com/paulrberg/create-eth-app) and hosted by [Heroku](https://www.heroku.com/).
+It is hosted at [arbol-dapp.xyz](https://www.arbol-dapp.xyz) and displays an interface for the deployed Blizzard Derivative Provider contract on Polygon Mainnet, allowing predetermined parties to execute agreed upon transactions.

 ## Chainlink Node